tzapio/tzap/README.md

 tzap init
 # Adapt below to your project!
-tzap prompt outputfile.txt "can you add a tzap cli command that enables users \
+tzap prompt "can you add a tzap cli command that enables users \
 to generate code based on the users code without requiring them to manage prompts themselves? \
 Utilize Tzap embedding search."
 ```